blake-regalia/graphy.js/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

 # graphy.js 🍌
-`graphy` is a collection of RDF libraries for JavaScript developers that focuses on performance and usability.
+`graphy` is a collection of RDF libraries for JavaScript developers with a focus on performance and usability.

 ## [See API Documentation](https://graphy.link/api)